Learning Geometry and Topology via Multi-Chart Flows: EXPERIMENTAL DETAILS

 The datasets are generated mainly using as tools Geomstats \citep{miolane2020geomstats_jmlr,miolane2024geomstats_software} (MIT license) and Pyro \citep{bingham2019pyro} (Apache-2.0 license).

-For the mixture of VMF distribution, we use four components, with the means given by $[\frac{1}{\sqrt{3}}, \frac{1}{\sqrt{3}}, \frac{1}{\sqrt{3}}], [-\frac{1}{\sqrt{3}}, -\frac{1}{\sqrt{3}}, \frac{1.0}{\sqrt{3}}], [-\frac{1}{\sqrt{3}}, \frac{1}{\sqrt{3}}, -\frac{1}{\sqrt{3}}], [\frac{1}{\sqrt{3}}, -\frac{1}{\sqrt{3}}, -\frac{1}{\sqrt{3}}]$ and $\kappa=5$.
+For the mixture of vMF distribution, we use four components, with the means given by $[\frac{1}{\sqrt{3}}, \frac{1}{\sqrt{3}}, \frac{1}{\sqrt{3}}], [-\frac{1}{\sqrt{3}}, -\frac{1}{\sqrt{3}}, \frac{1.0}{\sqrt{3}}], [-\frac{1}{\sqrt{3}}, \frac{1}{\sqrt{3}}, -\frac{1}{\sqrt{3}}], [\frac{1}{\sqrt{3}}, -\frac{1}{\sqrt{3}}, -\frac{1}{\sqrt{3}}]$ and $\kappa=5$.

-For the mixture of BVM distribution, we use four components specified in angular coordinates.
+For the mixture of BvM distribution, we use four components specified in angular coordinates.
 The means are given by $[0, 0], [\pi, 0], [0, \pi], [\pi, \pi]$.
 Each component has concentration $1$, with the correlation between the two dimensions $0$.

 When performing evaluations of the exponential maps, the logarithmic maps and distances, based on preliminary experiments, we observe that it is beneficial to choose the evaluation points as distant to each other as possible to make the resulting persistence diagrams clear.
 As such, on the sphere, we use Fibonacci lattice as implemented by \citet{brinkman2025fiblat} (MIT license).
 On the torus, since it is the product manifold formed by two circles, we analytically draw samples on the circles using angular coordinates and form the final samples using Cartesian products.
-For exponential maps, we use $100$ data points, resulting in $4950$ evaluations.
-For logarithmic maps and distances we use $225$ data points, resulting in $25200$ evaluations.
-Note that the distance of $\bx_{1}$ to $\bx_{2}$ is naturally the same as the distance of $\bx_{2}$ to $\bx_{1}$, and the distance of $\bx_{1}$ to itself is naturally $0$.
+For exponential maps, we use $100$ data points, resulting in $4950$ evaluations, where we solve $128$ maps in a batch.
+For logarithmic maps and distances we use $225$ data points, resulting in $25200$ evaluations, where we solve $256$ maps in a batch.
+Note that the ground truth distance of $\bx_{1}$ to $\bx_{2}$ is naturally the same as the ground truth distance of $\bx_{2}$ to $\bx_{1}$, and the ground truth distance of $\bx_{1}$ to itself is naturally $0$.
 The exponential maps and logarithmic maps are evaluated based on the pairs determined by \textit{tril\_indices} function in NumPy and PyTorch with offset $-1$.

-\subsection{Triangular meshes}
+\subsection{Triangular Meshes}

 The triangular meshes experiments are largely based on Trimesh \citep{dawson2025trimesh} (MIT license).
-We use \textit{7\_8ths\_cube.stl}, \textit{busted.STL} and \textit{rock.obj.bz2} as provided by Trimesh, while refining the meshes partly to make them smooth and the resulting distance approximations reasonable.
+We use \textit{7\_8ths\_cube.stl}, referred to as $7$-$8$ cube, \textit{busted.STL}, referred to as Busted, and \textit{rock.obj.bz2}, referred to as Rock, as provided by Trimesh \citep{dawson2025trimesh}, while refining the meshes partly to make them smooth and the resulting distance approximations reasonable.
 Additionally, the meshes are normalized.